Card terms and conditions

 - Employees: "Terms and Conditions for Campus Identification Card" display in NESSIE New Hire after the home address update.

-- Chicago students: The Student Catalog's "Additional Policies Affecting Registration" includes "University Card Terms and Responsibilities."
+- Chicago students: The student catalog's "Registering and Enrolling in Courses" includes "University Card Terms and Responsibilities."

 - Springfield students: The "Registration Terms and Conditions" page lists ID card terms as a student responsibility.

 - Urbana students: ID card terms are in Student Code section I-304.

 - Visitors and others: Terms are printed on card agreement forms, which must be signed in order to receive an ID card.